UniversalDependencies/UD_Arabic-PADT/README.md

 # Changelog

+* 2018-11-15 v2.3
+  * Fixed partial word forms of those multiword tokens where original morphological analysis was not disambiguated but existed.

 * 2018-04-15 v2.2
   * Repository renamed from UD_Arabic to UD_Arabic-PADT.
   * Added enhanced representation of dependencies propagated across coordination.